moraesdelima/template-engine/README.md

 - `GetPropertyException`: if the value of a property cannot be obtained from the Java Bean object
 - `SerializePropertyException`: if an error occurs during serialization of a property value

-Both exceptions have two informative methods:

-- `getProperty()`: returns the Java Bean property that caused the error
-- `getBeanClass()`: returns the Java Bean object where the error occurred

 To handle these exceptions, you can use a try-catch block as follows:

 ```java